Seminole Tribe v. Butterworth: Influence on the Development of Indian Gaming Law

 Scholars often point to the Seminole Tribe's victory in this case as the birth of modern commercial Indian gaming.
 The Seminole Tribe was the first tribe to open a bingo hall on its reservation, and this case was the first to deal with a Public Law 280 state's efforts to put a stop to such gaming.
 Thus, the Seminole Tribe's victory in this case was significant not only to them, but to many other tribes hoping to use high-stakes bingo parlors as a source of revenue and a means of attracting companies and jobs to the reservation.
 The case signaled that tribes may be able to expand even a narrow exception in a state's gambling law "into a legal loophole for high-stakes, profit-generating" gambling on their reservations.

 Just a year after the Fifth Circuit's Seminole Tribe decision, a similar case called Barona Group v.
 Duffy arose in California.
 Citing to Seminole Tribe and stating that they found it "persuasive," the Ninth Circuit held that California could not enforce its bingo laws on a tribe's reservation because California allowed bingo games in some contexts, meaning its statute was merely regulatory.
-Decisions from at least six additional circuit later followed suit, upholding tribes' right to conduct high-stakes bingo on their reservations even though they were located within states that barred commercial gambling, but made exceptions for activities such as low-stakes charitable bingo games.
+Decisions from at least six additional circuits later followed suit, upholding tribes' right to conduct high-stakes bingo on their reservations even though they were located within states that barred commercial gambling, but made exceptions for activities such as low-stakes charitable bingo games.
 Thus, the Seminole Tribe case – and the cases from other circuits following it – "opened the floodgates" to high-stakes bingo on tribes' reservations in any one of the forty-five states that, by the mid-1980s, had exceptions in their bingo laws for low-stakes bingo games carried out by religious, charitable, educational, or other similar groups.